AzureAD/azure-activedirectory-library-for-java/README.md

 ## Contributing

-All code is licensed under the Apache 2.0 license and we triage actively on GitHub.
+All code is licensed under the MIT License and we triage actively on GitHub.
 We enthusiastically welcome contributions and feedback.
 You can clone the repo and start contributing now.

 ## We Value and Adhere to the Microsoft Open Source Code of Conduct